SakshiFadnavis2003/SakshiFadnavis2003/README.md

-I’ve updated your GitHub profile README with the correct banner image.
-Here’s the revised version:

----

 # Hi there, I'm Sakshi Fadnavis! 👋

 I am an aspiring Data Scientist with a strong passion for machine learning, deep learning, and data analytics.
 My goal is to leverage data-driven insights to create impactful solutions and drive innovation.
 Welcome to my GitHub profile!